shopware/developer-documentation-vitepress/FEATURES.md

 ## Standalone usage

-As we've built `developer-portal`, you can base another separate project by using `developer-documentation-vitepress` package.
+Similar to how we've built `developer-portal`, you can base another separate project by using `developer-documentation-vitepress` package.
 See [SETUP](./SETUP.md) for more info on the process.

 # Beta